-73 Dickinson, Jim.
+&lt;sup>73 Dickinson, Jim.
 "Latest from Belong - Students' Health Is Not OK, and That's Not OK."
 Wonkhe, 2025, wonkhe.com/blogs/students-are-not-ok-and-thats-not-ok/

-Despite the Westminster government's 10-year health plan ignoring students as recipients of healthcare, its three major shifts - moving care from hospitals to communities, better using technology, and focusing on prevention - should place students as part of equation.
+As the Westminster government develops its 10-year health plan with three major shifts - moving care from hospitals to communities, better using technology, and focusing on prevention - students must be part of the equation.
 Any plan for the NHS that involves pushing services from hospitals into communities will fail without proper consideration of students.
 The time for a dedicated student health strategy is now.